 The sitcom The Ugliest Girl In Town (an American production) was both filmed and set in London.

 Smash is both set and filmed in New York City - but like 30 Rock above, scenes set outside NYC are doubled (when Karen flies to her home state of Iowa in "Enter Mr. DiMaggio," the Hawkeye State is played by a New York suburb).

 Glee usually plays this trope straight by filming an Ohio-set show in LA and it shows.
-You could play a drinking game the number of times a palm tree is in the frame or the characters are wearing too little clothing for the time of year.
-The scenes based in The Big Applesauce, however, are filmed on location.
+You could play a drinking game the number of times a palm tree is in the frame, the characters are wearing too little clothing for the time of year, or when travel times from Lima to other Ohio cities are ridiculously short.
+The scenes in The Big Applesauce, however, are filmed on location.

 Not only did McCloud, set in New York, do a lot of location filming in the Big Apple (and New Mexico, where our hero was from), but the episode "Night of the Shark," where McCloud went to Australia in pursuit of a criminal, was indeed filmed there.